 - Skip spray-on products that leave residues on the sand that can get washed into the ocean.

 - Reduce your need for sunscreen by covering up with a rash guard, hat, umbrella, or swim tights.

 - Get more info about reef-safe sunscreen choices.
 Click here.

 It’s easy to make the switch to safer-for-the-reef alternatives.
 Check out our short video.

 A World of Wonder

-As you snorkel or dive here, youʻll encounter rare and unique marine life.
+As you snorkel or dive here, you encounter rare and unique marine life.
 Because Hawaiʻi is surrounded by thousands of miles of ocean, the species that found their way here evolved in isolation.
-As a result, about 25% of our corals, fish and marine algae are endemic, found nowhere else on earth.
+As a result, about 25% of our corals, fish, and marine algae are endemic, which means they are found nowhere else on Earth.